Teodor-Dumitrescu/EventApp/README.md

 # EventApp
 Project done by me and my classmate Marius Dariescu for our Software Development Methods course.
 (In progress...)

-## Extracted from section 7 from Tehnical Description from Wiki
+## Extracted from section 7 in Tehnical Description - Wiki

 ### **7. Launch the application**